graphops/graphcast-registry/README.md

 Setting a graphcast id on the registry require validation through The Graph network contracts, listed below.

 - Service Registry is used in the Registry subgraph to validate an indexer account on The Graph, as it checks if an Eth address is a registered indexer to the Graph network.
 - Staking contract validates the indexer authorization to an operator.
-The registry contract uses the staking contract `isOperator` function to allow either indexer address or an indexer operator to call setGraphcastID.
+The registry contract uses the staking contract `isOperator` function to allow either indexer address or an indexer operator to call setGraphcastIDFor.

 | Network ID         | Network                           | Service Registry                            |Staking contract                            |
 | --------- | ------------------------------ | ------------------------------------------ | ------------------------------------------ |